Japanese grammar: Word class system

+Open and closed classes

-The two inflected classes, verb and adjective, are closed classes, meaning they do not readily gain new members.
-Instead, new and borrowed verbs and adjectives are conjugated periphrastically as verbal noun + suru (e.g. do studying; study (勉強する, benkyō suru)) and adjectival noun + na.
+The two inflected classes, verb and adjective, are historically considered closed classes, meaning they do not readily gain new members—but see the following paragraphs.
+Instead, new and borrowed verbs and adjectives are typically conjugated periphrastically as verbal noun + suru (e.g. do studying; study (勉強する, benkyō suru)) and adjectival noun + na.
 This differs from Indo-European languages, where verbs and adjectives are open classes, though analogous "do" constructions exist, including English "do a favor", "do the twist" or French "faire un footing" (do a "footing", go for a jog), and periphrastic constructions are common for other senses, like "try climbing" (verbal noun) or "try parkour" (noun).
-Other languages where verbs are a closed class include Basque: new Basque verbs are only formed periphrastically.
+Other languages where verbs are a closed class include Basque: very few Basque verbs (albeits very common ones) have synthetic conjugation, all the others are only formed periphrastically.
 Conversely, pronouns are closed classes in Western languages but open classes in Japanese and some other East Asian languages.